 If you want to use Homebrew but do not have it installed yet, please follow Homebrew’s installation instructions.

-For a while after Apple released its new ARM-based processors (the “M1 chip”), the recommended way of installing Manim relied on Rosetta, Apple’s compatibility layer between Intel and ARM architectures.
+For a while after Apple released its new ARM-based processors (the Apple Silicon chips like the “M1 chip”), the recommended way of installing Manim relied on Rosetta, Apple’s compatibility layer between Intel and ARM architectures.
 This is no longer necessary, Manim can (and is recommended to) be installed natively.

 To install all required dependencies for installing Manim (namely: ffmpeg, Python, and some required Python packages), run: